fernando-mc/redmondpython.com/content/day_one_lesson.md

 `type(False)`

+`true`

+`false`

 You can test if Python objects are equal or unequal.
 The result is a boolean.
 Try typing these expressions in your Python console:

 `0 == 0`